Our region

 EEH region business ecosystem

-Our region is renowned for its world class strengths in digital technologies, life sciences, advanced manufacturing and green industries/ energy.
-We are pivotal to the government’s ambition for the UK to be the world's next Silicon Valley.
+Our region is renowned for its world class strengths in knowledge-intensive industries.
+We are pivotal to the government’s economic growth mission.

 Success Cannot be Taken for Granted